Fresh bright tones, a natural look and an appearance that communicates luxury – what’s not to like about marble bathroom ideas?

 2. Clad the bath

-Up the indulgence of a soak in the tub by surrounding yourself in marble.
-Here, black ‘brassware’ – including a bath filler, hand shower and flush plate – are in striking contrast and give a material with such classical connotations a very sharp and modern look.
+Up the indulgence of a soak in the tub by surrounding yourself within marble bathroom ideas.
+Here, black 'brassware' – including a bath filler, hand shower and flush plate – are in striking contrast and give a material with such classical connotations a very sharp and modern bathroom look.

 3. Make a feature of the shower in marble